carodew/carodew.github.io/README.md

 Toggle the baseurl in `_config.yml` as needed.

-Git is set to ignore all this so I don't share proprietary work in the remote site:
+Git is set to ignore all this so I don't accidentally share proprietary work:

 - `index-LOCAL-ONLY.html`
 - `_proprietary/`